honestlysamuk/wsv/README.md

 A Rust implementation of the Whitespace-separated values, as defined by Stenway.
 Follow the release notes on https://honestlysam.uk/

+# 0.3.1

+### Wednesday 13th March 2024

+Added implementation of primitive2 after a lot of pain and heartache.
+Added dependency to itertools for it.
+The form is very similar to the primitive implementation but the detail is far worse.
+I wonder if there is a mathematical equivalence somewhere.
+Read up on Serde implementations of other data formats and prepped for that stage.
+Tidied up integration tests.

+Produced a somewhat large file to do benchmarking against.
+Now need to learn one of those frameworks.
+Divan looks good.
+I will compress my sample inputs into const strings in one file, so I remove all I/O from the integration tests and benchmarks.

+Added minimal CLI support to take integration test files only.
+Panics otherwise.

+TODO:

+1. Fix error tests on nom and pest.
+Learn how to handle errors better.
+2. feature gates for all parsers.
+3. Serde implementation
+4. Benchmarking: Learn Divan or Criterion
+5. Documentation
+6. Shift integration tests to unit or doc tests

 # 0.3.0

 ### Monday 11th March 2024